Entanglement negativity, Holography and Black holes: Holographic entanglement Negativity in

-In this section we apply our holographic conjecture to a generic $AdS_{d+1}/CFT_d$ scenario to arrive at the entanglement negativity of a $d$-dimensional boundary $CFT$ at a finite temperature dual to bulk $AdS_{d+1}$ Schwarzschild black hole.
-In this case the $d$-dimensional boundary $CFT$ is partitioned into the subsystem $A$ and its complement $A^c$ .
-In analogy with the $AdS_3/CFT_2$ case we again consider two large but finite subsystems $B_1$ and $B_2$ adjacent to the subsystem $A$ and on either either side of it, such that $B=(B_1\cup B_2)$ as shown schematically in the fig.(\ref{fig:AdS41}).
+In this section we apply our holographic conjecture to another higher dimensional example in the $AdS_{d+1}/CFT_d$ scenario.
+In this context, we compute the holographic entanglement negativity for a bipartite finite temperature mixed state of a holographic $CFT_d$ dual to a bulk $AdS_{d+1}$-Schwarzschild black hole.
+In this case, the $CFT_d$ is partitioned into the subsystem $A$ of rectangular strip geometry and its complement $A^c$.
+Once again we consider two finite subsystems $B_1$ and $B_2$ of rectangular strip geometries adjacent to the subsystem $A$ and on either either side of it, such that $B=(B_1\cup B_2)$ as shown schematically in the fig.(\ref{fig:AdS41}).
 The metric for a $AdS_{d+1}$-Schwarzschild black hole with a planar horizon in the Poincare coordinates is given by